LBirkinshaw-Doyle/naughts-and-crosses/README.md

     * ~debug and implement + test AI~
         * ~bug: wrong token being passed into score from minimise~
         * ~bug: reporting move/moveSCore algo~
-* Add some transition animation/time so the player can have time to see the AI work.